-However, most Koreans did not want to give up on their residency in the Soviet Union.
-To earn back trust, Koryoin conscripted themselves in the Red Army during the 1917 October Revolution.
-16 Korean workers believed that through this action, all oppressed Koreans could gain freedom and independence in Russia.
-Nevertheless, the situation worsened: two-thirds of Koreans were not granted Russian citizenship; statistically, only 1,300 out of 6,000 Koreans received citizenship.17 Most Koryo Saram were left stateless.

-However, that was just the beginning of their entangled history.
-In 1937, Stalin deported all the "aliens"-a term he used to refer to all foreigners-living in the Soviet Union on "ghost trains," a name the Koryo Saram invented because the suffocating month-long ride that killed millions of people, 18 sort of like the Soviet Trail of Tears.
-In a first-hand account, Aleksander Leonidovich, a Russian surveyor, wrote that "people buried their relatives in every single car," and that "although sometimes [they] could stop to bury them, most of the time [they were] forced to just throw the bodies away."19
+believed that through this action, all oppressed Koreans could gain freedom and independence in Russia.
+Nevertheless, the situation worsened: two-thirds of Koreans were not granted Russian citizenship; statistically, only 1,300 out of 6,000 Koreans received citizenship.
+17 However, that was just the beginning of their entangled history.
+In 1937, Stalin deported all the "aliens"-a term he used to refer to all foreigners-living in the Soviet Union on "ghost trains," a name the Koryo Saram invented because the suffocating month-long ride that killed millions of people, Most Korvo Saram were left stateless.
+18 sort of like the Soviet Trail of Tears.
+In a first-hand account, Aleksander Leonidovich, a Russian surveyor, wrote that "people buried their relatives in every single car," and that "although sometimes [they] could stop to bury them, most of the time [they were] forced to just throw the bodies away."
+19 During that suffocating ride, Koryo Saram were abandoned in Kazakhstan and Uzbekistan; around 100,000 were settled in Kazakhstan and 74,000 in Uzbekistan.
+20 III.